top of page

 The Power of Self-awareness

-Understanding your procrastination triggers and patterns is crucial in overcoming procrastination.
+Identifying the triggers and habits behind your procrastination is essential for overcoming it.
 Often, it's our subconscious beliefs and emotions that drive procrastination.

 To overcome this, practice self-awareness.